 - 75% of databases deployed or migrated to a cloud platform by 2022

 In the words of Frank, “data gravity has moved to the cloud at a remarkable pace.”
-With the exponential growth of cloud services, the flexibility and scalability they bring, customers are hungry for more and better data.
+With the exponential growth of cloud services, the flexibility and scalability they bring has customers hungry for more cloud-native solutions and better data processes.

 2. Traditional BI is disappearing

-Traditional is being overhauled faster than we think though.
-We learned that week that of the decreasing market share of traditional Bi platforms which experienced -2.8% 5 year CAGR.
+Traditional BI is being overhauled faster than we thought.
+We’ve found that the decreasing market share of traditional BI platforms has experienced -2.8% 5 year CAGR.

-The entire industry is looking for new data experiences and looking forward to embrace technologies that help their businesses squeeze the most value out of their data – helping teams across all departments access the best business insights.
+The entire industry is seeking out new data experiences and looking forward to embracing technologies that help their businesses squeeze the most value out of their data – helping teams across all departments access the best business insights.

-Back in 2017 The Economist suggested that the world’s most valuable resource is no longer oil, but data.
+Back in 2017, The Economist cited that the world’s most valuable resource is no longer oil, but data.
 Spending a week in San Francisco with the brightest minds in the industry wasn’t only inspiring – it was also a reminder that the next frontier in the community will be creating the most efficient drilling wells for enterprises to extract insights from their vast ‘crude’ data mines.

 We’re already looking forward to JOIN 2020, but in the meantime, we’re excited to see how the year unfolds for enterprises rethinking the way to take their data processes to the next level.